-Twitching, spinning, and bouncing furry decoys in the booths at the 2012 SHOT Show kept distracting me as I walked the aisles on my mission of spotting Important Hunting Trends.
+Twitching, spinning, and bouncing furry decoys in the booths at SHOT Show kept distracting me as I walked the aisles on my mission of spotting Important Hunting Trends.
 Finally, when I stopped at the Primos booth expecting to find new turkey calls but instead saw the simulated rear end of a feline with a lashing tail—the Primos Stray Cat ($100), one of many motion decoys designed to lure a coyote to its last meal—I realized just what the trend was.

 “Predator calls and decoys are hot,” Primos’s Mike Powell told me.
 “If our predator hunting sales don’t pass turkeys this year, they will soon.”